helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 Jay Baylis' favourite monster catching game is Pokémon Ruby/Sapphire. [\[Source\]](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qo03/)

 Tom Coxon's favourite monster catching game is Siralim Ultimate. [\[Source\]](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qicf/)

+## Frequently Asked Topics

+This section compiles topics that do not fit into other sections of this page, but are commonly asked about by {% cite "Cassette Beasts" %} players that have been answered officially by Bytten Studio.

+### {% cite "Cassette Beasts" %} not available on PlayStation

+Jay Baylis had addressed the subject of {% cite "Cassette Beasts" %} not being available on PlayStation in a [thread on the official {% cite "Cassette Beasts" %} Subreddit](https://discord.com/channels/@me/1151846241588752474/1238016445498134548){target="_blank"}:

+> Releasing a game on any platform is a huge undertaking and lots of choices have to be made.
+Originally we focused on Cassette Beasts as a game for PC and Switch as we didn't think we'd have the resources to port to anything beyond that - however, getting the opportunity for Cassette Beasts to be a part of the Xbox Game Pass service meant we would also have to port the game to Xbox, of course.
+>
+> Furthermore, Godot 3 (the game engine Cassette Beasts is made in) is not easy to port, and cannot be done "out the box" - it requires an external partnership to do so (unlike engines like Unity and Unreal).
+Only a handful of Godot games had been ported to Switch before Cassette Beasts and they were all 2D games. **{% cite "Cassette Beasts" %} is the first game developed from the ground up as a 3D Godot game to ever be ported to console**.
+This has been a huge challenge for both us and, more importantly, the porting team we've worked with!
+What's more, every update and DLC made takes longer to release with every platform you add.
+>
+> This doesn't mean that porting to Playstation won't/cannot *ever* happen, but we wouldn't promise anything unless we knew for sure.
+Game development is a series of trade-offs, and decisions like this aren't really made down to personal preference for platforms - personally, I mostly play games on PS5 at the moment.

+### Possibility of adding new partners

+Bytten Studio never hinted at any possibility of adding new partners to {% cite "Cassette Beasts" %}.
+In fact, Jay Baylis had [stated in Bytten Studio's AMA on the r/NintendoSwitch Subreddit on 1 July 2023](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/comment/jq9hy3n/?context=3){target="_blank"} that:

+> [...]the current number of partner characters is baked into the design of the game in a number of ways, making it very difficult to organically add new ones in.

+### Sunny's lack of screen time and content

+Sunny, a minor NPC who appears after the completion of Eugene's quest line, has become immensely popular in the player base despite her limited screen time, wishing she could have a larger role in the game, monst commonly to become a partner.

+The reason why Sunny has little screen time and content was that she was added late into the game's development and only intended by Bytten Studio as a little side story after Eugene's quest to surprise players.
+Bytten Studio never intended Sunny to have a huge role or much content, and they did not expect Sunny would become this popular in the player base.

+> We believe that a lot of the secret sauce for Cassette Beasts' appeal is in its ability to surprise the player in various ways, so things don't get too predictable.
+Sunny is a character that I wrote into the game quite late, as I had envisioned her whole sequence of events as being something unexpected and funny that you wouldn't expect happening as a consequence of the questline that proceeds it.
+Sunny's appearance is, ultimately, just a fun little side story that I cooked up to add some more flavour to the goings-on in Harbourtown.
+However, it's clear that she's very popular for a character who appears in exactly two cutscenes, which isn't something we entirely expected!
+> — Jay Baylis (u/SamuriFerret).
+[Comment](https://safereddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9mwtq/){target="_blank"} during Bytten Studio's AMA on the r/NintendoSwitch Subreddit.
+1 July 2023.

+> [...]in hindsight, given her popularity in the community, we all wish we'd given Sunny more screen-time.
+She was a late, unplanned addition as we neared the release.
+> — Tom Coxon (u/tcoxon).
+[Comment](https://www.reddit.com/r/JRPG/comments/1bniroh/comment/kwjb7w4/){target="_blank"} during Bytten Studio's AMA on the r/JRPG Subreddit.
+26 March 2024.

+> Sunny was a late addition to the game as I pitched a short storyline involving the gang rehabilitating a Landkeeper after Eugene's quest.
+It's very apparent we underestimated how popular she'd turn out to be!
+> — Jay Baylis.
+[Comment](https://www.reddit.com/r/JRPG/comments/1bniroh/comment/kwmb4j4/){target="_blank"} during Bytten Studio's AMA on the r/JRPG Subreddit.
+26 March 2024.